Data collection and privacy

 • This database contains de-identified information about the number of people killed in incidents involving quad bikes in Australia.

-• The data about quad bike fatalities is uploaded to our website.
+• Summary data about quad bike fatalities is uploaded to our website.

 Prosecutions Repository database

 • This database contains information about WHS prosecutions of persons conducting a business or undertaking.
-This database may include the names of individuals.
+This database may include the names of individuals or organisations.

 • We publish de-identified, aggregate data on a dashboard on our interactive website.